What Is Title Insurance?

 When you file a title insurance claim, the insurance company investigates the validity of the title defect and determines whether it's covered under your policy.
 If the claim is legitimate, the insurer will either hire attorneys to defend your ownership rights in court or work to resolve the issue through negotiation with the challenging party.

-In most cases, title insurance companies successfully clear title problems without lengthy litigation.
-However, if the defect cannot be resolved and you suffer a financial loss, the insurer will compensate you up to the full policy amount.
+Title insurance companies successfully clear most title problems without lengthy litigation.
+But if the defect cannot be resolved and you suffer a financial loss, the insurer will pay you up to the full policy amount.

 Article sources